crepe/new_relic-crepe/README.md

 ## Usage

-That's it.
-Any class that subclasses `Crepe::API` will automatically receive the `NewRelic::Agent::Instrumentation::Crepe` middleware and will report data to New Relic in the production environment.
+Your `Crepe::API` classes will automatically use the `NewRelic::Agent::Instrumentation::Crepe` middleware and will report data to New Relic in the production environment.

 For more information on how to use New Relic, see their